saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 **Workflow**
 *  Shipment can be edited in SHIPMENT_INPUT status.
 Check if shipment is in input status, if not move it to input status before editing its content.
+  1. What does this mean?
+If ShippingLabel was generated, it should be voided.
+Anything else?
 *  Moving shipment item is three step process
   1. Delete shipmentItem from existing shipment.
+Delete OrderShipment record along with ShipmentItem.
+Anything else?
-  2. In some cases the shipmentItem is moved to new shipment, in such case we may have to create shipment. [createShipmentForOrder](createShipmentForOrder.md)
+  2. In some cases the shipmentItem is moved to new shipment, in such case we may have to create shipment [createShipmentForOrder](createShipmentForOrder.md).
   3. Add shipmentItem to the shipment.
+Adding a ShipmentItem to Shipment, also creates record in OrderShipment entity.

 **Input Parameters**